Biology runs continuously.

 Help build better experimental systems.

 We're building instrumentation for biology that can't afford to lose continuity.
-The work spans hardware, software, and application science - and the best people here tend to care about all three.
+The work spans hardware, software, and application science.
+If this kind of problem interests you, we'd like to hear from you.

 Work directly with pilot labs to adapt Keystone protocols to real biological workflows.
 You understand what multi-day cell culture actually requires, and you can translate that into automated run configurations that produce data worth trusting.